Philadelphia Contemporary is a non-profit 501(c)(3).

-Philadelphia Contemporary brings visual art, performance art, and spoken word to the city through a dynamic model of collaboration and partnership.
+Philadelphia Contemporary presents visual art, performance art, and spoken word across the city through a dynamic model of collaboration and partnership.

 Create a globally oriented hub for contemporary art that is deeply rooted in the diverse communities of Philadelphia.
 Create a vibrant and sustainable model based on partnerships and collaborations.
 Create a building that welcomes artists and visitors, and enhances Philadelphia’s cultural ecosystem.

 Graphic Design & Digital Media Editor

 Philadelphia Contemporary is building a program of pop-up exhibitions and performances across the city of Philadelphia as it seeks a permanent site on which to build a long-term home.
 The building will be specifically designed to accommodate both visual and performance art as well as video, sound art and spoken word.
 Philadelphia Contemporary aims to create a building that embraces the emerging reality that artists are working across multiple disciplines.